Vitamina

 "Vitamina" is a song recorded by Colombian singer Maluma featuring American singer Arcángel.
 It was one of the three promotional singles featured in the short film X, and was released on 24 November 2017, alongside "GPS" and "23" as a promotional single from Maluma's third studio album F.A.M.E.
 (2018).
-The three promotional singles however, were not included in the final version of the album due to unknown reasons.
+The three promotional singles however, were not included in the final version of the album for unknown reasons.
 It was written by Maluma, Arcángel, Stiven Rojas, Andrés Uribe, Kevin Mauricio Jiménez Londoño, Bryan Snaider Lezcano, Stiven Rojas and Joel Antonio López, and was produced by Rude Boyz.
 The promotional single has peaked at number 49 on the Billboard Hot Latin Songs chart.